gia on the move theater review rules of seconds

 There are rules, dictates, conformities, and guidelines to being a gentleman.
 When it comes to maintaining one’s honor, however, almost none of them are gentle.

 Lashing out spontaneously is tempered with a broil & churn system of agreements in order to met out an appropriate justice for dishonor accidental or otherwise.
 When appropriate (and it is in every case appropriate), a man is bound to enforce a structured violence through muscular bravado.
-Challenges are made and duels are fought to cure even the slightest and nonsensical of insults, injuries or misfortunes (yes, the walk ten paces, turn and fire, kind) as is the case in Rules of Seconds a new play by L.A. based playwright John Pollono.
+Challenges are made and duels are fought to cure even the slightest and nonsensical of insults, injuries or misfortunes (yes, the walk ten paces, turn and fire, kind) as is the case in Rules of Seconds a world premiere play by L.A. based playwright John Pollono, in association with The Temblors.

 Rules of Seconds, plays upon the variegated ideas of masculinity and how real men must behave in all circumstances.
 A couched tome of the very same kind of politics we are more or less seeing today Rules of Seconds presented as a classical piece, according to Pollono, satisfies his fascination with the archaic code of dueling in 19th-century life.